Components.FormElement Class

 protectedSetup validation properties.
 This method acts as a hook for external validation

 libraries to overwrite.
-In case of failed validations the errors
+In case of failed validations the errors property should contain an array of error messages.

 showValidationOnHandler